-I prefer to use data from the most recent 12 months, which annualizes the latest 6-month earnings release, or some times, the latest annual report is already the most recent financial data.
-This enables me to assess various companies on a more comparable basis, using the most relevant data points.
-For Yield10 Bioscience, its most recent bottom-line (trailing twelve month) is -US$11.02M, which, in comparison to last year’s level, has become more negative.
-Since these figures may be fairly short-term thinking, I’ve calculated an annualized five-year value for Yield10 Bioscience’s net income, which stands at -US$17.96M.
-This means even though net income is negative, it has become less negative over the years.
+I use data from the most recent 12 months, which either annualizes the most recent 6-month earnings update, or in some cases, the most recent annual report is already the latest available financial data.
+This allows me to analyze various companies on a more comparable basis, using the most relevant data points.
+For Yield10 Bioscience, its latest earnings is -$8.4M, which, relative to the previous year’s figure, has become less negative.
+Since these figures are relatively nearsighted, I have created an annualized five-year value for Yield10 Bioscience’s earnings, which stands at -$19.9M.
+This suggests that, while net income is negative, it has become less negative over the years.

 What does this mean?

 While past data is useful, it doesn’t tell the whole story.
-Companies that incur net loss is always hard to envisage what will happen in the future and when.
-The most insightful step is to examine company-specific issues Yield10 Bioscience may be facing and whether management guidance has consistently been met in the past.
-I recommend you continue to research Yield10 Bioscience to get a better picture of the stock by looking at:
+With companies that are currently loss-making, it is always hard to predict what will happen in the future and when.
+The most useful step is to examine company-specific issues Yield10 Bioscience may be facing and whether management guidance has dependably been met in the past.
+I suggest you continue to research Yield10 Bioscience to get a more holistic view of the stock by looking at: